JeffersonLab/clas12-mcgen/README.md

   - `--docker` must be accepted as a valid argument and can be ignored or used for setting conditions for OSG.
   - `--seed #` must be accepted as a valid argument and can be ignored or used to initialize the event generator's RNG.
 Its value is a 32-bit RNG seed based on system clock with microsecond precision.
 If `--seed` is ignored, the generator is responsible for choosing unique random seeds, without preserving state between jobs, which can be done from a millisecond or better precision system clock.
 - A git tag to reference for including the generator as a submodule into this repository.
 Note [versions.json](versions.json) stores the current verisions for insertion into the data stream.
-- Note, currently CLAS12's OSG web submission portal does not suppoert configuration files for event generators, so users' runtime options must be supported via command-line options.
+- Note, currently CLAS12's OSG web submission portal does not support configuration files for event generators, so users' runtime options must be supported via command-line options.
   -  Some generators do that via a wrapper script that generates a configuration file on-the-fly.
   -  If there's popular demand for it, support for user-defined configuration files could be added.